 There is a central heating and lighting plant that provides steam heat and electric lights for all the buildings.
-A modern system of ventilation is installed.
 All those things necessary for sanitary conditions are of the best type procurable.
 The College gets its water from the City of Greenville.
 The city owns its waterworks and has the water examined frequently, thus insuring its purity.
 In short, the college life of each student is made as comfortable as can be, and every possible precaution for health is taken.